Temiogundeji/Javascript-Exercise/README.md

 # Javascript-Exercise
-My javascript practice textbook exercises
+All my vanilla javascript exercises will be commited to this repository to harness my javascript skill.